brandonsherette/redux-form-ext/README.md

 ## Description
 Extension for redux form.
 ## Versions
+**v0.5.0**
+- Added isSaving property to Multi Step Form.
+- Added isSavingComponent property to Multi Step Form.
+- Fixed issue with Multi Step Form state being reset when async save fails, however the isSaving and isSavingComponent property must be utilized for it work properly.

 **v0.4.0**
 - Fixed issue with Multi Step Form breadcrumb state not updating correctly.